sey872/GroupAssignment/README.txt

+RUNNING APPLICATION:

-Application is MIN API 19
+Application is set for MIN API 19